New York truck attack: How it unfolded

 (CNN)At least eight people were killed Tuesday in what New York officials are calling a terror attack.
 Here's what we know so far about how it went down, per the New York Police Department.

-Around 3:05 p.m. a man drove a truck onto the West Side Highway bike path near Houston Street.
+Around 3:05 p.m. a man drove a truck onto the West Side Highway bike path.

-The truck was a rental from Home Depot, the home improvement chain said.
+The truck entered near Houston Street.
+It was a rental from Home Depot, the home improvement chain said.

-The truck drove down the path, hitting bicyclists and pedestrians.
+The driver continued down the path, hitting bicyclists and pedestrians.

-The truck continued south and collided with a school bus at Chambers Street.
+Further down the path, the truck collided with a school bus at Chambers Street.

 After the collision, the driver exited the truck with a pellet gun and a paintball gun

-Witnesses said the suspect yelled "Allahu Akbar," according to four law enforcement sources.
+Witnesses said the suspect yelled "Allahu Akbar," law enforcement sources told CNN.

 A police officer assigned to the area fired at the man, hitting him in the stomach.